API Security Testing: Types, Best Practices & Tools

 Delivering secure APIs, however, is easier said than done.
 APIs sit at the intersection of teams and typically see rapid iteration as software is built and improved.
 Ensuring API security raises questions such as:

-• How do we ensure that updates to our APIs do not create a vulnerability?
+- How can we ensure that updates to our APIs do not introduce new vulnerabilities?

-Modern software development teams are solving this problem with developer-centric API security testing automated in CI/CD.
-The rest of this post has more info on what API security testing is, how it works, and what to look for in selecting a vendor.
+Modern software development teams are solving this problem by automating developer-centric API security testing in CI/CD.
+The rest of this post provides more information on what API security testing is, how it works, and what to look for when selecting a vendor.
 Read on to learn more.

 What is API Security Testing?

-API security testing is the process of checking for vulnerabilities in your APIs, ultimately surfacing any potential security gaps for the engineering team to fix.
+API security testing work involves checking for vulnerabilities in your APIs, ultimately surfacing any potential security gaps for the engineering team to fix.
 Historically, this was done through penetration testing or manual scanning of the APIs by an enterprise security team.
 Currently, however, teams are shifting to running API security tests as part of the DevOps pipeline, ensuring that security issues are caught early in the development lifecycle.

 Dynamic API Security Tests

 While some static analysis security testing (SAST) and software composition analysis (SCA) tools have coverage for APIs, the best form of API security testing is running active (dynamic) tests against your API endpoints.
-This active testing is technically a form of dynamic application security testing (DAST), but beware of legacy DAST tools that are not built for APIs.
+This active testing is technically a form of dynamic application security testing (DAST), but be cautious of legacy DAST tools that are not explicitly designed for APIs.

-Running a dynamic API security test simulates an actual API-based attack and surfaces vulnerabilities introduced from both open-source dependencies and the code your team wrote.
+Dynamic API security testing is crucial for protecting active API assets, as it simulates real-world attacks to identify vulnerabilities.
+When you run a dynamic API security test, you simulate an actual API-based attack and surface vulnerabilities introduced by both open-source dependencies and the code your team has written.
 Of course, if you’re looking to build the most robust form of API security testing, combining dynamic testing with SAST and SCA would be ideal.
-But if you’re looking for the best first step to start securing your APIs, dynamic testing is the way to go.
+However, if you’re looking for the best first step to secure your APIs, dynamic testing is the way to go.

 Static API Security Tests